demisu-s/multi-file-uploader/README.md

 # multi-file-uploader
-This web based application use To Upload mulri-file i built it by using according to instruction the following technology for backend express js,node js,mysql,for frontend i use React js,Redux toolkit for state management
+This web based application use To Upload multi-file i built it by using according to instruction the following technology for backend express js,node js,mysql,for frontend i use React js,Redux toolkit for state management

 Node.js - JavaScript runtime built on Chrome's V8 JavaScript engine.